Selective Yellow Light

 What about light loss due to filtration?

-Now, suppose we want to add a filter to the glass that makes the light look bluer/colder.
+To illustrate the relative effects of filtration losses depending on what colour we want to end up with, first let's look at doing the opposite of obtaining selective yellow light: suppose we want to add a filter to the glass that makes the light look bluer/colder.
 How does it do that?
 Well, there's no such thing as a filter that adds light into the beam passing through it; filters can only suppress light, not add it.
 So if we can't add green-blue-violet light, then the only way to get the light to look colder is to suppress green-blue-violet's opposites, which are red-orange-yellow.
 If we want the light to look, let's say, 20% colder, we suppress red-orange-yellow by 20%.
 Looking up above, we see that we've got a total of 750 lumens' worth of red, orange and yellow.
 So, cutting this by 20% leaves 600 lumens, plus essentially all of the bulb's original green-blue-violet output of 250 lumens, so we've now got a bulb that produces light that looks 20% colder and produces 850 lumens.

 850 lumens happens to be the minimum legal output for a 9006.
 Unless we're craven marketeers who don't care about compliance or performance, we can't produce a bulb that produces only the bare minimum of light, because 50% of production will be 849 lumens or less.
 So, we have to put in a high-luminance filament to try to counteract some of the filtering losses.
-BUT we still have to come in under the max-allowable-wattage spec in DOT or ECE regulations.
+But we still have to come in under the max-allowable-wattage spec in DOT or ECE regulations.

-So, let's say we build our 9006 with a super-duper filament that produces 1200 lumens.
-That's too much for a 9006, but we're going to take away some of those lumens with our colored filter (blue glass).
+So, let's say we build our 9006 with a super high luminance filament that produces 1200 lumens.
+That's too much for a 9006, but we're going to take away some of those lumens with our coloured filter (blue glass).
 This 1200-lumen filament produces, let's say, 300 lumens red, 300 lumens orange, 300 lumens yellow, 210 lumens green, 60 lumens blue and 30 lumens violet.
 Now we put that same blue glass over it, which suppresses red-orange-yellow by 20%.
 Now we've got 720 lumens' worth of red-orange-yellow after filtration, plus 300 lumens' worth of green-blue-violet.
 That gives us a 910-lumen bulb, which is enough above the 850-lumen legal "floor" that we can run the bulb and even if some filaments only produce 1150 lumens instead of 1200, we're still legally OK.
 Of course, we still only have 910 lumens instead of 1000, and our 1200-lumen filament is going to have a significantly shorter life than a 1000-lumen filament, but we've got our colder/bluer light appearance in a legal bulb.

 Daniel Stern Lighting (Daniel J. Stern, Proprietor)